Dr. Mike Peng

 Professor of Organizations, Strategy and International Management

 O.P.
 Jindal Chair of Management

 Peng is one of the most prolific and most influential scholars in global business strategy.
 With more than 120 articles, Peng is best known for his development of the institution-based view of strategy and his insights about the rise of emerging economies such as China in global business.
 Both the United Nations and the World Bank have cited his work.
 At UT Dallas, he has been the No. 1 contributor to the list of 45 top journals tracked by Financial Times.
+More than 40 of his articles appear on the Financial Times list.
 His best-selling textbooks, Global Strategy, Global Business and GLOBAL, have been translated into Chinese, Portuguese and Spanish, and are used in more than 30 countries.

-Peng is the only UT Dallas faculty member who was named to the Thomson Reuters World's Most Influential Scientific Minds 2014 list, which was compiled based on papers indexed between 2002 and 2012 in 21 disciplines.
-Thomson Reuters’ Web of Science named Peng one of the 95 most-cited researchers in economics and business.
+Peng was named to the Thomson Reuters World's Most Influential Scientific Minds 2014 list, which was compiled based on papers indexed between 2002 and 2012 in 21 disciplines.
+Thomson Reuters’ comprehensive online research platform, Web of Science, named Peng one of the 95 most-cited researchers in the field of economics and business.

 Peng joined UT Dallas in 2005.
 He previously served on the faculties of the University of Hawaii, Chinese University of Hong Kong and Ohio State University.
 He earned his bachelor of science in business administration from Winona State University and his doctorate in business administration from the University of Washington.

 Naveen Jindal created the chair in June 2011.
 Peng filled the position in September 2011.
 The chair supports the research and scholarly activities of the holder in the Naveen Jindal School of Management.